How Long Does A Home Inspection Take?

 Factors That Impact The Total Time

 There are many factors that will impact the total amount of time that you can expect your inspection to take.
 For one thing, the size of the home will make a huge difference regarding the total amount of time.
 The more home there is to inspect, the longer it will take to complete the inspection.
-The age of the home will be another factor because an older home is often more likely to have more defects than a newer property.
+The age of the home will be another factor.
+An older home is often more likely to have more defects than a newer property.
 The condition of the property and the amount of maintenance that it has regularly received will impact the total amount of time that you can expect to spend on your home inspection.
 When you are aware of all these various factors, you will be able to plan more effectively regarding how long your home inspection will take.

 How Long to Expect

 While all of these factors can impact the amount of time that your inspection will take, it is still useful to have a general idea about what to plan for.
 In general, you can expect your inspection to take between 2 and 4 hours for an average-sized home that doesn’t have any substantial defects.
 When the house is much larger than average or has significant problems, you may want to plan for a longer home inspection.
 Consult with our team for a more accurate estimate of what to expect, depending on the exact specifics of your particular property.

 Many people ask if they need to be present for the home inspection.
 In general, yes, you should be present at your home inspection.
 While your inspector will provide you with a report after the inspection, your presence can help to provide you with much more information regarding the condition of your property.
 This will ensure that you have thorough data.
 It will also give you knowledge regarding the various problems that may be present with the building.
 This is often extremely helpful in allowing you to make the best decisions for the property.
 When you are paying for a home inspection, it is worth your while to ensure that you can be present at the inspection.